The TRGB-SBF Project. I. A Tip of the Red Giant Branch Distance to the Fornax Cluster with JWST: Introduction

 \section{Introduction}

 For at least a half a century, the Virgo Cluster has played an important role in the establishment of the extragalactic distance scale~\citep{Sandage1976}.
-However, the depth of the virializing region of this cluster, about $\pm10\%$ of its distance, is an appreciated hindrance, made more difficult by the ongoing accretion of new members~\citep{Tully1984,2024arXiv240316235C}.
+However, the depth of the virializing region of this cluster, about $\pm10\%$ of its distance, is an appreciated hindrance (increasing the scatter in the mean distance to the cluster), made more difficult by the ongoing accretion of new members~\citep{Tully1984,2024arXiv240316235C}.
 The Fornax Cluster has played a more limited role, but it is more compact with a depth about $\pm5\%$ of its distance and little evidence of recent accretion.
-Fornax is only slightly more distant than Virgo; surface brightness fluctuation (SBF) measurements for 43 galaxies in Fornax and 91 galaxies in the Virgo vicinity using the Advanced Camera for Surveys (ACS) on Hubble Space Telescope (HST), imply a Virgo/Fornax distance ratio $d_F/d_V = 1.21\pm0.02$~\citep{2009ApJ...694..556B}.
+Fornax is only slightly more distant than Virgo; surface brightness fluctuation (SBF) measurements for 43 galaxies in Fornax and 91 galaxies in the Virgo vicinity using the Advanced Camera for Surveys (ACS) on Hubble Space Telescope (HST), imply a Fornax/Virgo distance ratio $d_F/d_V = 1.21\pm0.02$~\citep{2009ApJ...694..556B}.

 In the most recent compilation of Cosmicflows-4 distances~\citep{Tully2023}, distances are given for 52 galaxies associated with the Fornax Cluster, including 4 hosts of Type~Ia supernovae (NGC\,1365, NGC\,1316, NGC\,1404, and NGC\,1380).
 The first three of these also have distance measurements via the tip of the red giant branch (TRGB) method.
 Two Fornax galaxies have a distance determination from Cepheid variable stars (NGC\,1326A and NGC\,1365), the latter of which is a SN Ia host galaxy.
 The TRGB and Cepheid distance moduli for NGC\,1365 agree within 0.02 mag, or 1\% in distance.
 The five TRGB and Cepheid distances to four Fornax galaxies on the Cosmicflows-4 zero point scale have an average distance of $18.0\pm1.3$~Mpc.
 The scatter of 7\% is comparable to the depth of the cluster.